Vietnam.vn - Nền tảng quảng bá Việt Nam

-The British Ministry of Defense announced plans last week to upgrade the Sea Viper air defense system on warships, after a Houthi drone penetrated the long-range defense net and approached the multi-role destroyer HMS Diamond, forcing it to fire its 30mm close-in defense system to shoot it down.
+The British Ministry of Defense announced plans last week to upgrade the Sea Viper air defense system on warships, after a Houthi drone penetrated the long-range defense net and approached the multi-purpose destroyer HMS Diamond, forcing it to fire its 30mm close-in defense system to shoot it down.

-The Sea Viper upgrade appears to be a hasty effort to bolster Britain's fleet air defences, avoiding a repeat of the situation that led to the sinking of the destroyer HMS Coventry during the Falklands War with Argentina in 1982.
+The Sea Viper upgrade appears to be a hasty effort to bolster Britain's fleet air defenses, avoiding a repeat of the situation that led to the sinking of the destroyer HMS Coventry during the Falklands War with Argentina in 1982.

 On April 2, 1982, the Argentine military launched an attack on the British-controlled Falkland Islands, which the country called the Malvinas, located about 500 km from the southern tip of Argentina.
 The British forces stationed there quickly surrendered due to being outnumbered.